NALTP/Rules/README.md

   - (1) Major league:
     - (a) Add/drop periods:
       - (i) Regular season:
-        - (1) There will be four add/drop periods during the regular season.
+        - (1) There will be two add/drop periods during the regular season.
           - (aa) The first Majors add/drop period will begin at the conclusion of the draft and conclude 24 hours before the start of the Minors draft or the midnight before week 1 game days, whichever comes first.
-          - (bb) The second, third and fourth add/drop periods will begin at the conclusion of default time games after week 1, week 2 and week 3, respectively.
-These periods will last approximately 48 hours and the CRC will announce when bidding opens and when bidding closes for each period.
+          - (bb) The second Majors add/drop period will begin at the conclusion of week 3 games.
+This period will last approximately 48 hours and the CRC will announce when bidding opens and when bidding closes.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process: